Home page Company name and slogan

 Generally speaking, exchange traded funds are attractive vehicles for investors who invest large sums of money and trade infrequently.
 No load mutual funds may be a better option for investors who invest relatively small sums of money or investors who dollar cost average.

-AlphaProfit Newsletter and ETF Recommendations
+AlphaProfit ETF Newsletter and ETF Recommendations

 AlphaProfit Sector Investors' Newsletter is the premier resource for sector investors.
 The Newsletter offers exchange traded fund recommendations.
 The Newsletter and its model portfolios have frequently been ranked #1 by Hulbert Financial Digest.